catseye/The-Platform/README.markdown

 *   Ophis 2.1                     (our mirror, for building 6502 stuff) ♡

-The fourth and "final" stage, the "Cat's Eye" stage, consists of the remainder of almostr all of Cat's Eye Technologies' software distributions.
+The fourth and "final" stage, the "Cat's Eye" stage, consists of the remainder of almost all of Cat's Eye Technologies' software distributions.
 See `skel/catseye.catalog` for a list of these and their version numbers.

 What's Not Included?